boostorg/website-v2/README.md

 ## Pre-commit Hooks

 We use [pre-commit hooks](https://pre-commit.com/) to check code for style, syntax, and other issues.
-They help to maintain consistent code quality and style across the project, and prevent issues from being introduced into the codebase.
+They help to maintain consistent code quality and style across the project, and prevent issues from being introduced into the codebase..

 | Pre-commit Hook | Description |
 | --------------- | ----------- |